finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 # **getCalendar**
 > Calendar getCalendar(scope, code, asAt)

-[BETA] GetCalendar: Get a calendar in its generic form
+[BETA] Get a calendar in its generic form

 Retrieve a generic calendar by a specific ID at a point in AsAt time